 Is running an electric heater while dry camping really out of the question?
 Yes.
 You also need to know that your house batteries can drain very quickly in cold weather.
-Freezing weather is very hard on both vehicle and RV batteries.
+Freezing weather is very hard on both vehicles and RV batteries.
 Plugging in at an RV park is the best option for winter RV living.

 Will my holding tanks freeze, if I heat the inside of the RV?
 That depends.
-It’s not uncommon for the fresh water tank to be under the dinette, so that won’t freeze.
+It’s not uncommon for the freshwater tank to be under the dinette, so that won’t freeze.
 However, prolonged freezing temperatures can freeze your gray and black tanks solid.
 That’s one reason why skirting an RV is advisable.

 Related to freezing tanks, is freezing water hoses.
 If you are staying in an area with freezing temperatures day and night, purchase an insulated and heated water hose.
-If it only freezes at night, simply unhook your hose before bed and turn on the water pump.
+If it only freezes at night, unhook your hose before bed and turn on the water pump.

 - 15 Sqft Mat with Thermostat, Electric Floor...